Federal Digital System (FDSys)

 In addition, the Blume Library catalogs many CRS reports when we find out about them.
 Look in the Online Catalog for links to these Reports.

-Here are four major institutions working to make these valuable resources available:
+Here are three major institutions working to make these valuable resources available:

 Questions?
 Ask Us

 The Government Accountability Office generates hundreds of reports each year on a multitude of topics related to government action in many fields.
 The Library has a limited collection of these reports in printed form (classification number is GA 1.13: ); find the specific numbers (as well as links to online versions when available) in the Catalog.

 Here are two primary services which make the full text of many of these reports available online and searchable: